clean99/gpt-prompt-kit/README.md

 ```

 ## Contributing 🤝
-We welcome contributions to PromptJS!
+We welcome contributions to PromptCraft!
 If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

 ## License 📄
-PromptJS is licensed under the [MIT License](/LICENSE).
+PromptCraft is licensed under the [MIT License](/LICENSE).

 ```